 - Quickly diagnose any performance issues or exceptions in your web service.

-- When people download and use your app, you’ll see statistical data in the Application Insights portal.
+- When people download and use your app, you will see statistical data in the Application Insights portal.

 Allow SHA-256 certificates on .NET 4.0 in ClickOnce

-With Update 3, developers can now use SHA-256 code-signing certificates even for applications that target .NET 4.0 and lower, which should resolve the problem for re-published and newly-published desktop applications.
+With Update 3, developers can now use SHA-256 code-signing certificates even for applications that target .NET 4.0 and lower that should resolve the problem for re-published and newly published desktop applications.
 (Minimum edition: Express)